Filter Options

 How much does chimp trekking in Kibale cost?

-“The baseline cost is a chimp tracking fee of US$200 levied by the Uganda Wildlife Authority.
+“The baseline cost is a chimp trekking fee of US$200 levied by the Uganda Wildlife Authority.
 This includes the entrance fee to Kibale National Park and the services of a guide.
 If you make your way to the trekking trailhead at Kanyanchu independently, it is all you will need to pay.
-Stand-alone 3- or 4-day chimp trekking packages to Kibale National Park, leaving from the cities of Kampala or Entebbe, generally range in price from US$750 to US$2,000 per person sharing, depending largely on the quality of accommodation.
+Stand-alone 3- or 4-day chimp trekking packages to Kibale, leaving from the capital city Kampala or nearby Entebbe, generally range from US$900 to more than US$2,000 per person sharing.
+But the price depends largely on the quality of accommodations.
 In practice, most visitors to Kibale include it on longer tours that also incorporate other parks in western Uganda, such as Bwindi Impenetrable, Queen Elizabeth and Murchison Falls National Parks.
-Depending on the itinerary, the duration and the type of accommodation provided, these tours typically cost upwards of US$250 per person per day sharing.”
+Depending on the itinerary, the duration and the type of accommodations provided, these tours typically cost upwards of US$250 to US$300 per person per day sharing.”

 5